Click here to view registration types and pricing (PDF)

 • Chicago CISO of the Year

-Booth: TBD
+Booth: 150

 The current business climate has seen an unprecedented number of cybersecurity related headlines.
 Hackers to Nation State actors have been shown to be constantly probing Organizations defenses with the intent to break in, disrupt operations, monetize information, and steal intellectual property.
 Between these threats and the increasing regulatory climate, never has the Chief Information Security Officer (CISO) been asked to navigate more difficult terrain.